adamripley98/nalda/README.md

 - [ ] Split up `routes.js` into many smaller files
 - [ ] Sort reviews functionality (time, rating)
 - [ ] Deal with location
+- [ ] Give user model a "private" field (object containing info like password, email, etc) & have API not return it.

 ## Questions